Yes, scans are preformed by a fully qualified ultrasound technicians.

 You should be at least 8 weeks pregnant for an early scan to be performed to ensure the fetal heart pulsations can be seen.
 Any earlier, the scan findings can be inconclusive.

-A gender scan can be performed from 16 weeks’ with high accuracy.
+A gender scan can be performed from 15 weeks + 4 days with 99.9% accuracy.
 If the baby is not in the right position, where necessary we will arrange another appointment free of charge.

 The best time for scanning is between 16 to 32 weeks’ gestation due to the size of the baby and optimum amount of amniotic fluid present.
 Prior to 26 weeks, the baby may appear more skeletal due to its size, and after 32 weeks the reduction in amniotic fluid may not allow clear images of the baby.